slowernews/wisdom-tldr/chapters/chapter_appendix.md

 ## On money management

 <!--
+- Modern slaves are not chains, they are in debt.
 - you're spending time to save money when you should be spending money to save time.
 - gold is money. everything else is credit. -- j.p.morgan
 - ultimately is about the total cost of the mortgage. that is teh price of teh home. the closing price is an illusion.